antony-epid/Wave_PostProcessing/README.md

 # Introduction
 Wave Post Processing is a python project that can post process the output of accelerometery data that has been processed through Wave.
 The Wave Post Processing project can be run either through PyCharm or through a batch file.
+It is recommended to set up a virtual environment in a python interpreter (in MRC Epidemiology Unit PyCharm is used) and run the project through this.
 Follow the user guides on how to setup, prepare and run the project with the two different approaches.

 Follow the repository [wiki](https://github.com/CAS254/Wave_PostProcessing/wiki) for detailed user guide on how to set up and run the script.